-Alberta can experience extreme weather during the summer months, including a tornado.
+Alberta can experience extreme weather during the summer months, including a tornado and other severe wind storms.

 Signs of a tornado